RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 - Extraterritorial Power
   - Extraterritorial Power location
-    - Section 51(xxix) of the Constitution confers power on the Commonwealth Parliament with respect to “external affairs”
+    - Section 51(xxix) of the Constitution confers power on the Commonwealth Parliament with respect to "external affairs"
     - Jurisdiction
       - extraterritorial power,
       - legislative power regarding relations with other nations and,
       - most controversially, power to implement treaty provisions.
-      - Arguably, it also includes a separate power regarding matters of “international concern”
+      - Arguably, it also includes a separate power regarding matters of "international concern"
     - arises when a Parliament legislates with respect to acts or matters beyond its borders
     - Presumption that there was no colonial extraterritorial power was overturned
       - Croft v Dunphy [1933] AC 156